 In any large-scale review, a certain level of error is inevitable.
 One way attorneys attempt to reduce this margin is to conduct e-discovery in levels, with each file passing through several stages of review before getting a full pass.
 Unfortunately, while multi-tiered reviews can decrease the margin of error in some ways, they actually contribute to the problem in others.

 In addition to the obvious (i.e. the increase in time and expense), multi-tiered reviews can’t function properly under a disorganized legal team—which, as we just discussed, most are at the beginning of a case.
 And in the absence of clear, concise direction, reviewers are left with too much room for interpretation, resulting in inconsistent coding, and wildly varying perceptions of what is and isn’t relevant.
 Problems that only increase, the more audio files, photos, and videos you add to the mix.

 At a minimum, these miscommunications mean more rounds of review from the already time-strapped legal team.
 At most, they can result in missing a crucial smoking gun, or even the release of information that should have been redacted as privileged or confidential.

 Hurdle 5: Security Concerns

-Failing to redact privileged or confidential information can have serious consequences—not just on a single case—but for the fate of an entire firm.
-Risks that have expanded from the improper release of text documents to include things like identity leaks, photos of a home address, license plates, conversations, private activities, and more.
+Failing to redact privileged or confidential information can have serious consequences—not just for a single case—but for the fate of an entire firm.
+Risks have evolved from the improper release of text documents to include things like identity leaks, photos of a home address, license plates, conversations, private activities, and more.
 And, unfortunately, these aren’t even the only hazards that can hamper the success of document review.